Rahulray12/puzzelfun/README.md

      - Click on this button during a game (after "Start" got clicked).
      - Click on this button after a game got paused.
      - Click on this button after a game resumed.
-     - Click on this button when any of the game types was selected.
+     - Click on this button when any of the game type button was selected.

   *Result:*